Pages: 218 Size: 20cm x 14cm Paperback ISBN 9781912668083

 Pages: 76 Size 21cm x 15cm Paperback+4 CDs

 A modern course in conversational Manx, recorded at Manx Radio by a team of fluent Manx speakers.
-Booklet accompanied by four CDs.
+Spiral bound booklet accompanied by four CDs.
+People who bought this item also bought: Cregeen Manx Dictionary

 Pages: 247 Size: 22x17cm Hardback